pixunil/cinnamon-applet-system-monitor/README.md

 * Stack - all points of a history are connected and filled, the histories are stacked - only available for CPU
 * Bar - every point is represented by a bar, the histories are combined - only available for CPU, Disk and Network

-**Label in the panel** - Which information the applet should show directly in the panel
+**Label in the panel** - Text which is displayed in the panel
+You should use placeholders to display data.

 **Graph in the panel** - Which graph the applet should show directly in the panel
 * None - No Graph